k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/11_kafka_plain_sasl_hardening.md

 # Kafka Server Configuration

-:clipboard: Note that the following steps must be applied for each node in cluster.
+:clipboard: Note that the following steps must be applied for each node in the cluster.

 ### Step 1 - SSL Authentication